-Trolls are going bonkers this week over a J. Crew shirt for boys that dares use the word feminist.
+Trolls went bonkers last year over a J. Crew shirt for boys that dares use the word feminist.
 Commenters on the retailer's Instagram post are livid, shouting about indoctrination, brainwashing, horrible parenting and politics.

 Surprised at that vitriol?
-We're not.
+We weren't.
 As a company that's been making feminist shirts for kids (and grownups) since long before it was trendy, we've been hearing this stuff for years.

-Gold ink on black "Feminist" romper / t-shirt (12m to adult 3XL) by Free to be Kids.
+Gold ink on black "Feminist" romper / t-shirt (6m to adult 4XL) by Free to be Kids.

 "I would never put my kid in a short that says ‘FEMINIST’,” commenters declare on our posts.
 “I’m not going to make him into a walking billboard,” people tell us.
 “Little kids have no business wearing FEMINIST shirts because there is no possible way they can know what feminism means,” others say.”